d2l-ai/berkeley-stat-157/homework.md

 liberty to reuse some of your submissions as reference solutions (unless you tell us otherwise).

-Instructors may request all the homework solutions by emailing rlhu at amazon dot com.
+Instructors may request all the homework solutions by using their working email (e.g., edu email) to contact rlhu at amazon dot com.

 | Set | Due date  | Problems | Solutions |
 |-----|-----------|----------|-----------|